 Weirdly there’s also an email marketing software named Emma (no relation).
 A mattress calls itself Emma and some sort of writing and portfolio site that uses the name Emma with an underscore.
 Plus EMMA is the acronym for the Electronic Municipal Market Access, an organization that provides access to documents and data related to municipal securities.
 (Yeah, I don’t really know what that means either).
 There’s also the European Mouse Mutant Archive (so that’s a thing).

 No matter how many people and organizations claim it, the name has always felt special to me.
 I’m proud to share it with so many powerful, educated, earth-changing women.

 Know an Emma?
-Send her this blog post, or comment below and tell me about her.
+Send her this blog post, or connect on social and tell me about her.